nss-day-cohort-14/spa-milestone-quiz-tkswann2/README.md

 ## Used car lot

-#### Used car lot app covering encompassing all learned skills from this module.
+#### Used car lot app encompassing all learned skills from the SPA module.

 1. Bootstrap
 1. Array methods